MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 -   An optional intent that indicates an activity to launch when the notification is tapped.

+-   The ID of the notification channel that the notification will be published on (Android 8.0 and higher).

 After you set these options in the builder, you generate a notification object that contains the settings.
 To publish the notification, you